GTimothee/GTimothee/README.md

 - 👯 I am always open to collaboration
 - ✨ My favorite tech stack: Python, Pytorch, Ray ✨
 - 🌱 My main interests are machine and deep learning, but I also love big data
+- currently playing with: huggingface, CRAFT, weights and biases